nasa/opera-sds-pcm/CONTRIBUTING.md

 Within your local development environment, this is the stage at which you'll propose your changes, and commit those changes back to version control.
 See the [README.md](README.md) or [Development Guide](#development-guide) for more specifics on how to go about making the changes.

 ### Submit a Pull Request

+Pull requests are the core way our project will receive your patch contributions.
+Navigate to your branch on your own fork within the version control system, and submit a pull request or submit the patch text to our project.

+Please make sure to provide a meaningful text description to your pull requests, whenever submitted.
+Our pull-request template will be auto-generated for you when you create your pull-request.
+See the template [here]([INSERT LINK TO YOUR PULL REQUEST TEMPLATE, ex: .github/PULL_REQUEST_TEMPLATE.md]).

+**Working on your first Pull Request?** See guide: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 ### Reviewing Pull Requests

 Reviewing pull-requests, or any kinds of proposed patch changes, is an art.
 That being said, we follow the following best practices: